-It has been three quarters of a century since George Cukor’s film, Gaslight (Cukor, 1944), filled its first audience with eerie vibes that have not diminished with passing generations.
-Having stood the test of time due to intriguing plot, superior acting, and solid movie making, the film Gaslight continues to have a lasting impact on viewers, especially for those who can apply its meaning to current events.
-Patrick Hamilton, a little known British playwright, wrote the original play, "Gas Light (known in the United States as Angel Street)," in 1938 ("Gas Light", 2017), and unknowingly coined a term that has survived into the next century to become, most recently, part of American political jargon.
+It has been three quarters of a century since Gaslight (Cukor, 1944), filled its first audiences with eerie vibes that have not diminished with passing generations.
+Having stood the test of time due to intriguing plot, superior acting, and solid movie making, the film Gaslight continues to have a lasting impact on viewers, especially those who can apply its meaning to current events.
+Patrick Hamilton, a little known British playwright, wrote the original play, “Gas Light (known in the United States as Angel Street),” in 1938 (“Gas Light”, 2017), and unknowingly coined a term that has survived to become, most recently, part of American political jargon.

 Gaslight has become a verb

 This [1944 MGM] version of Hamilton’s tale was so popular that it made the word ‘gaslight’ into a verb, a popular shorthand way to describe anyone’s attempt to make another person doubt her sanity by presenting falsehood as reality (Susman, 2014).

 The term “gaslighting” has been used with increasing frequency over the past year while Americans endured a most volatile presidential election.
 Similar to the term, “kool-aid-drinker,” “a derogatory term for an individual who votes for a candidate or a party against their common sense” (“Examples of Political Jargon”, 2017), gaslighting, as it is currently being used, is a derogatory term to describe a political candidate with an election strategy designed to deceive voters.
 Yet, Amy Glynn (2017) suggests that “Gaslighting is not synonymous with ‘lying.’ “